 In neither case is there a clear "overall" winner on performance.
-If you plan on localizing a datetime and then repeatedly query its utcoffset or convert it to other time zones, pytz may perform better.
-If you are only making an average of 2-3 utcoffset calls per datetime, you may get better performance out of pytz, because the offset values are cached.
+If you plan on localizing a datetime and then repeatedly query its utcoffset or convert it to other time zones, pytz may perform better, because the offset values are cached.
+If you are only making an average of 2-3 utcoffset calls per datetime, you may get better performance out of dateutil.

-I suspect that for most practical cases, the marginal cost of additional time zone calculations can be narrowed significantly with little memory overhead by a implementing even a modest Least Recently Used cache, but it is worth noting that pytz's design brings an effectively infinite cache "for free".
-In any case, the standard disclaimer applies - don't worry about these kinds of micro-benchmarks until you're certain that they are the bottleneck of your operation.
+I suspect that for most practical cases, the marginal cost of additional time zone calculations can be narrowed significantly with little memory overhead by a implementing even a modest Least Recently Used cache (update: not as feasible as I originally thought ) , but it is worth noting that pytz's design brings an effectively infinite cache "for free".
+In any case, the standard disclaimer applies — don't worry about these kinds of micro-benchmarks until you're certain that they are the bottleneck of your operation.

 At the time of its creation, pytz was cleverly designed to optimize for performance and correctness, but with the changes introduced by PEP 495 and the performance improvements to dateutil, the reasons to use it are dwindling.
 As mentioned in the previous sections, there are some use cases where pytz's IANA time zones are faster, but common use cases where they are slower as well.
 Historically, they provided a "more correct" time zone implementation, but now they solve the ambiguous time problem in a way that is inconsistent with Python's time zone model.

-The biggest reason to use dateutil over pytz is the fact that dateutil uses the standard interface, and as a result it is very easy to pytz incorrectly.
+The biggest reason to use dateutil over pytz is the fact that dateutil uses the standard interface and pytz doesn't, and as a result it is very easy to pytz incorrectly.
 Even if you now know the right way to use pytz, are you sure that you're not going to pass your datetime to a function expecting something that uses the standard tzinfo interface?
 Are you sure that anyone maintaining your code or consuming its outputs are going to know to avoid these mistakes?